 Keep videos short and modular

-Keep videos as short as possible and as long as necessary to offer value.
+Keep videos as short as possible while remaining long enough to offer value.
 Remember, employees are looking at training materials during work time.
 They’re busy.
 Get to the point quickly and concisely and use a modular (or chapter-based) setup for easier navigation.

-Aim for around three minutes for single concepts and five to seven minutes for more in-depth process or product walkthroughs.
+Aim for around three minutes per concept and five to seven minutes for more in-depth process or product walkthroughs.
 To keep things shorter, consider breaking up lengthy courses into multiple videos.

 Offer immediate, useful feedback